+Abraham and Lot had experienced hard times together even before their journey to Canaan.
+Lot's father, Haran, had died years earlier in Ur, and Lot seems to have joined his uncle Abraham and grandfather Terah.
 It becomes apparent that Abraham adopted Lot.
-They traveled together, and they worshiped together.
+They traveled together and they worshiped together.
 Abraham and Lot became like father/son.
 They shared a bond of blood, friendship, and love.
-They had seen God's provision for them through their many experiences together.
+They had seen God's provision for them through their many experiences together - both good and bad.

-However, their experiences together were just getting started.
-Genesis 13:1-4 describes Abraham and Lot leaving Egypt, very wealthy men, and heading straight back to Bethel;
+However, despite their long-standing relationship, they would end up parting ways.
+Genesis 13:1-4 describes Abraham and Lot leaving Egypt very wealthy men and heading straight back to Bethel;

 unto the place where his tent had been at the beginning, between Bethel and Ai; Unto the place of the altar, which he had made there at the first: and there Abram called on the name of the Lord."

 Immediately upon arriving at Bethel, Abram seeks fellowship with the Lord.
-He seeks restoration from the experience in Egypt, and the scars that had left.
-Abraham and Lot had encountered the Pharaoh of Egypt, one of the most powerful individuals in the ancient world.
+He seeks restoration from the experience in Egypt.
+Abraham and Lot had encountered the Pharaoh of Egypt, one of the most powerful individuals in the world.
 Abraham and Sarah had suffered a traumatic experience.

-The herdsmen of Lot began to come into conflict with the herdsman of Abram, and this would have led to conflict directly between Abraham and Lot.
+The herdsmen of Lot began to come into conflict with the herdsman of Abram, which seems to have led to conflict directly between Abraham and Lot.

-Surely the native population would have been aware of the internal friction amongst Abraham and Lot.
+Internal strife would've been visible to everybody in Abraham's house.
+If perceived by neighbors it could be taken as a sign of weakness and vulnerability.
 Verse 7 makes it a point to state; "the Canaanite and the Perizzite dwelt then in the land."

-Nervous tension would have been prevalent not only amongst Abraham and Lot, but also amongst the native population and Abram's family as well.
-Abraham shows a side of him to be seen later in his life, when arguing for the populations of Sodom and Gomorrah .
-Abraham becomes a peacemaker, a negotiator among men and God.
+Tensions were high, and Abraham shows a side that will be seen later in his life when arguing for the populations of Sodom and Gomorrah.
+Abraham becomes a peacemaker, a negotiator among men.

-He urges Lot to choose a direction, and go freely with all his herds, and servants, and possessions.
+He urges Lot to choose a direction.
+Lot can go freely with all his herds, servants and other numerous possessions.
 If Lot goes to the left, then Abram will go to the right.

 Click on a link to view that section of this page.

-However, Abram shows a maturity in his trust in the Lord, and allows Lot to choose.
+However, Abram shows his humility and his relationship with YHWH.
+He puts his right aside for that of his nephew.
+He allows Lot to choose.
 Lot hastily looks up and takes notice of the plain of Jordan, where sat five prosperous and wealthy cities.
 These cities represented the heartland of Sodomite society.
-A difference in character between Abraham and Lot can be seen through Lot's decision, and Abraham's reaction.
+A difference in character between Abraham and Lot can be seen in Lot's decision, and Abraham's reaction.